asig/energenie/README.md

 This is a command line utility to control Energenie's programmable power strips EG-PM2-LAN, EG-PMS2-LAN, and EG-PMS2-WLAN.

+It supports both EnerGenie's native protocol, as well as its HTTP protocol.

 The power strips are totally awesome, but the management software is crap.
-More importantly, there is no command line tool that runs under Linux.
+~~More importantly, there is no command line tool that runs under Linux.~~ There is a command line tool that also runs under Linux (`egctl`), but it makes you write a config file first, which is ... um ... suboptimal.
 This program fixes this.

 # How to build